FrelliBB/marshmallow-code-test/README.md

 - If the Robot's starting position is on an oil patch, that patch is automatically cleaned.
 - There can only be a single oil patch at a specified co-ordinate, any duplicate oil patch co-ordinates in the request are ignored.
+- The `int` data type is large enough (2,147,483,647) for handling co-ordinate values.

 ### Immutability